clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 Some notes on the CSS:

-- We use the CSS `prefers-reduced-motion` feature query to apply the transition only when the user has not specified a reduced motion setting on their browser or device.
-This way we respect the user's preference to not animate the dialog's open event if they prefer to not see animations. (_TODO: add something about how this relates to the specific disability I'm forgetting the name of_)
+- We use the CSS [`prefers-reduced-motion` feature query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) to apply the transition only when the user has not specified a reduced motion setting on their browser or device.
+This way we respect the user's preference to not animate the dialog's open event if they prefer to not experience animations.
+Animations can trigger vestibular disorders for some people such as dizziness, nausea and headaches.
+By respecting the user's reduced motion settting we adhere to [WCAG SC 2.3.3 Animation from Interactions (Level AAA)](https://www.w3.org/WAI/WCAG21/Understanding/animation-from-interactions.html).

 - It's important that no padding exists on the dialog element so that a user cannot accidentally click on it to dismiss it; they should only be able to click the :backdrop area to do a "light dismiss".
 Instead, padding should be applied to one of the dialog's child elements, e.g. a content / wrapper div element.